taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Kai: **"It was in our mail pile this morning..."**

-Majhee: **"This is from Space Co? '...Due to the numerous challenges arising from our pursuit of exclusive patents on the derivatives of our previous collaboration, we are writing to inform you of a forthcoming publication embargo on all research concerning SynTh-spliced [photon-harvesting biofilms](https://cen.acs.org/energy/solar-power/Organic-solar-cell-smashes-performance/96/web/2018/08).'
+Majhee: **"This is from Space Co? '...Due to the challenges arising from our pursuit of exclusive patents on derivatives of a previous collaboration, we write to inform you of a forthcoming publication embargo on all research concerning SynTh-spliced [photon-harvesting biofilms](https://cen.acs.org/energy/solar-power/Organic-solar-cell-smashes-performance/96/web/2018/08).'
 What??"**

 Nova, looking shocked: **"Are they announcing another patent already??"**

-Kai: **"I told you, they'll only wait long enough for the publicity cycle to make a big splash... then the next one's out."**
+Kai: **"Not today...supposedly they will in 3 weeks.
+I told you, they'll only wait long enough for the publicity cycle to make a big splash..."**

 Majhee, angrily: **"Yeah, keep the momentum going while everyone is still pissing their pants over what to do."**

-Iara: **"So... not to be the voice of depressing reality, but they're not going to *stop* trying to steamroll over open access, so trying to outrun them to every possible application of SynTh isn't sustainable long-term."**
+Iara: **"Well... not to be the voice of depressing reality, but they're not going to *stop* steamrolling over open access, so trying to outrun them to *every* application of SynTh isn't sustainable."**

 Felix: **"So what's your alternative strategy?"**

 Nova: **"I think we should go silent after publishing this biofilm paper and put everything we've got towards developing the SynTh-hybrid skin idea."**

 Iara: **"I agree.
 No more low-hanging fruit.
-We had some training sprints with Space Co, and now we're gonna run the marathon."**
+The past few sprints with Space Co were training.
+Now, we run the marathon."**

-Bruno: **"You talk like we already know how to do it and we just gotta crunch some numbers.
-We still have *no idea* how to spin the SynTh into a structure that can emerge into a superorganism, and we still haven't really talked about the ethical implications of creating it."**
+Bruno: **"You talk like we just need to crunch some numbers!
+We still have *no idea* how to spin the SynTh into a structure that can emerge into a superorganism... and we still haven't *really* talked about the ethical implications of creating it."**

 Felix: **"We have some idea!
 We know at least 22 ways that *don't* work!"**